-EDL 512 Organizational Theory and Change 3 Credits
+EDL 512 Organizational Theory and Change 3 credits

 This course is designed to study organizational principles and organizational systems, theories and processes affecting leadership, and management of planned change.
 It will also focus on the roles and responsibilities of school leaders as they address a set of beguiling challenges that schools face today and are likely to face for the foreseeable futures.
 The main goal is to expand students' perspectives on these organizational and curricular challenges, and thereby to assist them as potential leaders in forming enlightened approaches to address them.
+The course prepares students to assume responsibility for school administration with appropriate communication, management, supervision, respect and value of human diversity.

-EDU 515 Executive Leadership and Ethical Decision Making 3 Credits
+EDL 515 Executive Leadership and Ethical Decision Making

 This course will focus on the theories of leadership and their influence on educational systems.
 It will develop problem analysis and solution skills and ethical approaches to decision making.
 The role of decision-making and appropriate models for the executive will be stressed.
-The student will gain an understanding of the information needs of education decisionmakers and how such needs can be met.
+The student will gain an understanding of and information needs of education decision-makers and how such needs can be met.
 The emphasis is on data driven decision making and organizational learning.